 The Govanhill Sculpture Project

 Local residents were given the opportunity to carve shapes from stone.
-6 local residents with no previous stone carving experience, chipped away for a number of weeks to produce sculptures.
+Six residents with no previous stone-carving experience chipped away for a number of weeks to produce sculptures.

 “I would never have had the confidence to try something like this – I wouldn’t have known where to start – but Lucinda was generous in sharing her skills and knowledge (and goggles), I realise now how just how much I learned in only a few weeks.
-After about 8 weeks it all seemed to come together, and I remember suddenly having the thought, I made that!!”
+After about eight weeks it all seemed to come together, and I remember suddenly having the thought: I made that!!

-“I love that fact that the pieces we worked on are going to be displayed locally to enhance a public space in the south side – I’m secretly proud about that!
+“I love that fact that the pieces we worked on are going to be displayed locally to enhance a public space on the Southside – I’m secretly proud about that!
 Just working on something that’s going to make a difference to how the neighbourhood looks is a whole new experience for me.
 And working with other like-minded people and feeling welcomed as part of a team has inspired me to get more involved.”